 on Fridays).
 As a tree-friendly practice, no hardcopies will be distributed or

-Completed homework assignments are to be handed in electronically, typically
+Completed homework assignments are to be handed in electronically using the

-Check details regarding submitting solutions and code.
-Typically, homework assignments will be due before
+course intranet.
+Typically, homework assignments will be due before the

 If your homework solutions (or parts thereof) are handwritten, you will need to

 scan your write-up and upload that electronically.
 Scanning capabilities are